Dunton, Bedfordshire: Public services

 Dunton is in the Potton Public Water Supply Zone (RW50).
 The water supplied by Anglian Water comes from groundwater boreholes and is chloraminated and classed as hard.
 There is a water treatment works on the Cambridge Road.

 The Eastern Power Area of UK Power Networks is the distribution network operator for electricity.
 There is no natural gas supply.

 The two nearest general hospitals are Bedford (Bedford Hospital NHS Trust) and Lister Hospital, Stevenage (East and North Hertfordshire NHS Trust).
 Ambulance services are provided by the East of England Ambulance Service NHS Trust.
 Bedfordshire Fire and Rescue Service and Bedfordshire Police cover the parish.

 The nearest public library is at Biggleswade.

 Schools and public facilities

 The village has a small Voluntary Controlled Lower School which teaches children up the age of 9.

-Dunton Village Pre-School was dissolved at the end of 2017, however the Boomerang Before and Afterschool clubs still run from the school.
-There is discussion of Dunton Village Pre-School being restarted under an academy scheme however this is unconfirmed.

 The Memorial Hall built in 1925 is available to hire.